The narcissist’s reality’s

 As they are so fast to shift the blame, those around them are often left blaming themselves for everything that’s wrong that they didn’t even cause.

 10. Should.
 A narcissist might think that they should change, yet this is only in a moment when they are not getting something they want.
 Why do we get the false promise of ”I’ll go to counselling.” or do they bring you gifts?
 It’s only temporary to meet a need of their own.
 They feel shame, so they quickly shift this shame out by changing their mind from black to white.
 Once they have what they want, they change there should, to you should.
 Then their own mindset becomes they shouldn’t have to and you should, as it’s never a must, it’s only ever temporary change when they do play nice.
-When they start directing these should statement towards others, they will then feel anger and resentment towards that other person, which is when their rage often appears, the smear campaigns and all the other destructive hurtful things they do to themselves and to others.
+When they start directing these should statements towards others, they will then feel anger and resentment towards that other person, which is when their rage often appears, the smear campaigns and all the other destructive hurtful things they do to themselves and to others.

 When we think they should behave in a certain way towards us or our children, or when we believe we should try harder to help them see, we should be able to support them, we should be able to explain and defend ourselves to them, we should be able to make it work, and with those not on the disorder we can, working with those on the disorder we can not, as their, feelings, thoughts, opinions, their minds have been made up, and anything you say or do will not change this.
 It only ever works if they believe something to be their idea and this is hard to achieve on a continuous basis, some are dangerous, so you have to leave them be, others you can teach them the behaviour you will and not accept, by knowing who you are, being nice when they are to you, and leaving them be, giving them no attention when they are mistreating you, again this varies on the severity of the narcissist.
-When we are full of what we should be able to do, and it doesn’t happen, it leaves us feeling disappointed, let down, hurt, anger and resentment, we have to keep our own standards as high as we want them to be, and our expectations of them extremely low, so we don’t feel offended.
+When we are full of what we should be able to do, and it doesn’t happen, it leaves us feeling disappointed, let down, hurt, angry, and resentful.
+We have to keep our own standards as high as we want them to be and our expectations of them extremely low, so we don’t feel offended.

 Click the links below to join Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.